vmc9/BigDataProject/README.md

 Since all our features have numerical values, we chose the Euclidean distance to find the nearest centroid of a particular data point.
 Moreover, to handle the different units of measurement among attributes, we will normalize the data points prior to computing the distance.

-During training, we will run the algorithm using randomized initialization of centroids, and we will pick the version that generates the lowest sum of squared distances for all clusters.
+During training, we will run the algorithm using randomized initialization of centroids, and we will pick the version that satisfies 2 criteria: It generates lowest intra-cluster distance, and highest inter cluster distance.
+To do so, we will use the Inertia evaluation metric, and the Dunn index.

 We will then use our optimal k-means algorithm to predict the clusters of a testing dataset, for which we will know the classes.